Christoph Möllers: Biography

 Möllers grew up in Bochum as the son of literary scholars.
 He began studying law and philosophy at the University of Tübingen in 1989.
-From 1991, he studied law and comparative literature at the University of Munich, passing his first state exam (J.D.-equivalent) in 1994 and completing his second state exam in Berlin in 1997.
+From 1991, he studied law and comparative literature at LMU Munich, passing his first state exam (J.D.-equivalent) in 1994 and completing his second state exam in Berlin in 1997.
 He obtained a Master of Laws (LL.M.) from the University of Chicago in 1995.
-In 1999, he received his doctorate in law from the University of Munich with his thesis Staat als Argument under Udo Di Fabio and Peter Lerche.
+In 1999, he received his doctorate in law from LMU Munich with his thesis Staat als Argument under Udo Di Fabio and Peter Lerche.
 In 2002, he was an Emile Noël Fellow at the Jean Monnet Centre of New York University.

-In 2004, he completed his habilitation at the University of Heidelberg with a thesis on the division of powers, qualifying him to teach public law, international law, European law, and philosophy of law.
+In 2004, he completed his habilitation at Heidelberg University with a thesis on the division of powers, qualifying him to teach public law, international law, European law, and philosophy of law.
 Between 2005 and 2009, he served as professor at the universities of Münster and Göttingen.
 Möllers was also a Fellow of the Berlin Institute for Advanced Study in 2006 and 2007.

 In 2009, Möllers assumed the Chair of Public Law, in particular Constitutional Law and Philosophy of Law at Humboldt University of Berlin, where he succeeded Bernhard Schlink.

 Möllers has been co-editor of the journal Der Staat since 2006.
 He regularly publishes essays in Merkur.
 Since 2020, Möllers has been a Senior Advisor to the Hamburg think tank The New Institute founded by Erck Rickmers.